aedandan/distributed-sugarscape/DISTRIBUTED-README.md

 make install_cctools
     Run the CCTools installation commands as specified above.

-To run the Python script that activates the Work Queue manager process and submit tasks to live work queue workers (assuming they are already active) run:

-python3 SugarscapeFactory.py -s [the number of seeds per decision model]

-Where the number of seeds per decision model is number specified in the Sugarscape config.json file.
-These must match in order to produce accurate timing data for the program.
+make distributed_data
+    Run the Python script that submits tasks to live Work Queue workers.
+Note that this command redirects all output to the associated output file provided in the makefile.
+If seeing output to the console is desired, run the Makefile option labeled "distributed_data_console".

+make distributed_data_console
+    Run the Python script that submits tasks to live Work Queue workers.
+Note that this command prints all output to the console.
+If saving output to a file is desired, run the Makefile option labeled "distributed_data".